 We thank the Dixie Quilt Guild for honoring us as “Featured Artists” for this very successful quilt event.

-Cathie Purdy will present her own style of quilting to the Henderson, Nevada quilters at the Crystal Inn in St. George, located just off Exit 6 on I-15.
-Cathie is hosting a personal trunk show for the members of our neighboring quilt guild.
-The Henderson guild members are driving approximately 2 hours North to St. George, Utah to attend the Gems of the Desert Quilt Show hosted by our Dixie Quilt Guild on Friday, April 17th and Saturday, April 18th.
+Cathie Purdy presented her own style of quilting to the Henderson, Nevada quilters at the Crystal Inn in St. George, located just off Exit 6 on I-15.
+Cathie hosted a personal trunk show for the members of our neighboring quilt guild.
+The Henderson guild members drive approximately 2 hours North to St. George, Utah to attend the Gems of the Desert Quilt Show hosted by our Dixie Quilt Guild every-other-year.
 Cathie’s trunk show is truly a special treat for our wonderful, and supportive friends in quilting.
-The trunk show will preview Cathie’s own style of fiber art, and hopefully whet the appetites of those Nevada girls for the spectacular quilt show at the Dixie Center in St. George, featuring the Painted Hills Fiber Artists as featured artists.
+The trunk show previewed Cathie’s own style of fiber art, and hopefully whet the appetites of those Nevada girls for the spectacular quilt show at the Dixie Center in St. George.

-Our Sue McBride Gilgen has been juried in to this prestigious art event for the second year in a row.
-This outdoor Festival is held annually at the Town Square in Historic St. George, 50 S. Main Street, 10 am to 6 pm.
+Our Sue McBride Gilgen was juried in to this prestigious art event two years in a row.
+This outdoor Festival is held annually at the Town Square in Historic St. George, 50 S. Main Street, 10 am to 6 pm. each spring.

-Sue’s booth is #C-28, which is located on the east end, center aisle, near the ATM and restrooms.
-She will be showing her fabulous landscape fiber art pieces, as well as some of her fine wearable art works, many of which are for sale.
+She has shown fabulous landscape fiber art pieces, as well as some of her fine wearable art works, many of which were for sale.
 Sue is an extremely well talented and respected artist throughout the U.S. and internationally, and will deservedly be among some 110 of the area’s finest artists during this wonderful festival.

 What could be more gladdening than an afternoon in the beautiful high desert Springtime weather, surrounded by incredible original art and artists?
-Please stop by; peruse and enjoy!
+Please watch for the festival dates, and do please stop by; peruse and enjoy!

 For more information, call 435.627.4500, or go to sgcity.org/artfestival